jpssrocha/jprocha.me/content/til/_index.md

 # TIL's

 TIL stands for "Today I Learned", which is the idea of sharing something interesting nugget of knowledge learned today or so ...
 Here i register my nuggets.
-For now i haven't registered none.